 - Take Your Time

-The macOS Big Sur 11.3 release date is still weeks away, but some of you might want to start doing some prep work.
+The macOS Big Sur 11.5 release date is probably weeks away, but some of you might want to start doing some prep work.

 You should also start backing up the data you store on your Mac.
 Data loss issues are rare, but there’s always a chance something goes wrong during the transition.

-If you’re still hanging around on an older version of macOS and you don’t have plans to upgrade to macOS Big Sur just yet, make sure you get familiar with newer versions of macOS because you’ll get their changes when you upgrade.
+If you’re still hanging around on an older version of macOS and you don’t have plans to upgrade to macOS Big Sur just yet, make sure you get familiar with newer versions of macOS.

 The beta will help Apple tackle bugs and performance issues before they become major headaches for millions of Mac users.
 It’s also fun to try out changes before they’re released to the general public.
 That said, beta software can be extremely problematic.

-The macOS Big Sur 11.3 update is causing problems for some testers and you could run into these very same issues if you decide to install it on your computer.
+The macOS Big Sur 11.5 beta is causing problems for some testers and you could run into these very same issues if you decide to install it on your computer.